 Since SRAM bought PowerTap in 2019, the PowerTap pedals have had 'Quarq' added to the name, SRAM's power meter brand.

-When Specialized launched the latest version of the Tarmac Disc, they also entered the power meter market with a range of meters, including two double-sided models based on Specialized's own S-Works cranks and on the Shimano Dura-Ace cranks, and single-sided S-Works, Shimano Ultegra crank and SHimano 105 cranks.
+When Specialized launched the last version of the Tarmac Disc, they also entered the power meter market with a range of meters, including two double-sided models based on Specialized's own S-Works cranks and on the Shimano Dura-Ace cranks, and single-sided S-Works, Shimano Ultegra and Shimano 105 cranks.